 Consider having your students get their own credit cards.
 It is a great way for them to start learning how to budget themselves while building their credit for when they are out on their own.
 Click here for some of our credit card recommendations.

 Frugal, an Excellent Option

-Did you know that a peanut butter and jelly sandwich on whole wheat bread is a complete and ideal meal and cost efficient too?
+Did you know that peanut butter and jelly sandwich on whole-wheat bread is a complete and ideal meal and cost-efficient too?
 Even though jelly has sugar, the combination of peanut butter and bread provides protein, B vitamins, iron, and zinc.
 Honestly, it is a perfect, little meal.
 Athletes eat P, B & J regularly to give them energy.
 Possibly the best part is that it costs less than fifty cents per sandwich.
 There should be no guilt involved in reminding your students that if money is tight they can resort to P, B & J.

 Mention to your student to take a look around campus for free activities.
 There are many; as well as over 600 clubs at FSU.
 Getting involved in one or more almost guarantees things to do and ways to socialize.
 Often club activities are included in membership or are fairly priced.
 Game night is also a fun option.
 I was surprised to find board games mentioned when talking to students (that lived off campus).
 They explained that some nights it was fun to just stay in with a bunch of friends and play.
 Of course, I am sure some turned into drinking games.
 I am not condoning that; just sharing.

 Obviously, none of this is set in stone.
 It all depends on your family’s personal choices and financial decisions.
 Perhaps your student has a job while at school and won’t ask you for a thing.
 Maybe that job is to pay for the extras; like nights out, a spring break cruise or next semester abroad.
 Maybe your student despises P, B & J (although tuna fish makes a fair alternative).
 Remember, of course, that other than meal plan options (which have to be adjusted early in the semester); things can be changed if they don’t seem to be working.